monsij98/hello-world/Review.rst

 Continuous Integration systems.

-Continuous integration is always done for the last commit on a pull request but should ideally pass for every commit.
+Continuous integration is always done for the last commit on a pull request but should ideally pass for every commit.123456

 For the Reviewers
 -----------------